Travel

 Lurie Gardens

-LURIE GARDEN, MILLENNIUM PARK
+LURIE GARDEN AT MILLENNIUM PARK

 An urban oasis for city dwellers and wildlife alike, Lurie Gardens is a perfect model of urban responsible horticulture, providing a healthy habitat for a wide variety of plants, animals and insects.
 Built over the top of an underground parking garage, the Gardens reclaim three acres of land in the downtown area to offer a quiet respite for people and urban wildlife.

-KINGSTON MINES
+KINGSTON MINES BLUES CLUB

 No visit to Chicago would be complete without hitting at least one Blues club, and Kingston Mines is the largest and oldest.
 Its twin stages have been graced by scores of musical greats and are packed with the finest nonstop blues seven nights a week.
 With its motto: “Hear Blues – Drink Booze – Talk Loud – You’re Among Friends!” you know you’re in for a good time.